vuolter/hono-compress/README.md

 The compression format encodings allowed to be used to compress the response content.

-The first format matching the request header `Accept-Encoding` is chosen to be used to compress the response content.
+The first format matching the request accept-encoding is chosen to be used to compress the response content.

+### force

+Defaults to `false`.

+Forces content compression even if the request accept-encoding or the response content-type cannot be determined.

+Use with caution.

 ### threshold